THE SHREDDING ALLIANCE LIMITED

 3.3 TSA shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and TSA shall notify the Customer in any such event.

 3.4 TSA warrants to the Customer that the Services will be provided using reasonable care and skill and will comply with BS EN 15713:2009 (secure destruction of confidential material).

 4.1 The Customer shall:

-a) ensure that the terms of the Order and any information it provides to TSA are complete and accurate;
+a) ensure that the terms of the Order and any information it provides to TSA are complete, up-to-date and accurate;

 b) co-operate with TSA in all matters relating to the Services;